"Stu's business acumen and congenial no-nonsense approach deliver efficient and effective results."

 - Landlord imposed changes to the space, common areas, or rules and regulations, that hurt your business

-- Inability to make desirable changes to the space or operations
+- Inability to make desirable changes to the space or your operations

 - Unanticipated costs, losses or competition from another tenant